joel-beck/dotfiles/README.md

     - When requested, accept to install the Xcode Developer Tools first.
     - Enter the GitHub username and the new Personal Access Token from the previous step.

-5. Run `01_homebrew.zsh` to install Homebrew Packages, MacOS Apps and Nerd Fonts:
+5. Run `01_symlinks.zsh` to create symbolic links from iCloud to a new `~/iCloud` folder and to run the `dotbot` installation script for the dotfiles:

     ```bash
     cd ~/dotfiles/scripts
-    zsh 01_homebrew.zsh
+    zsh 01_symlinks.zsh
     ```

+    This step must be run first to set environment variables which specify the location of configuration files for some of the apps installed in the next step (XDG Base Directory Specification).

+6. Run `02_homebrew.zsh` to install Homebrew Packages, MacOS Apps and Nerd Fonts:

+    ```bash
+    cd ~/dotfiles/scripts
+    zsh 02_homebrew.zsh
+    ```

     Enter the password for the user account when requested.

-6. Run `02_symlinks.zsh` to create symbolic links from iCloud to a new `~/iCloud` folder and to run the `dotbot` installation script for the dotfiles:
+7. Run `01_symlinks.zsh` again to set the desired configuration for the installed command line tools and MacOS Apps:

     ```bash
     cd ~/dotfiles/scripts
-    zsh 02_symlinks.zsh
+    zsh 01_symlinks.zsh
     ```

     Now that the development environment is set, continue with the remaining process using Warp and VSCode for convenience.

-7. Run `03_oh-my-zsh.zsh` to install OH MY ZSH:
+8. Run `03_oh-my-zsh.zsh` to install OH MY ZSH:

     ```bash
     cd ~/dotfiles/scripts
     zsh 03_oh-my-zsh.zsh
     ```

-8.  **Restart the shell** (such that OH MY ZSH can set required environment variables).
+9.  **Restart the shell** (such that OH MY ZSH can set required environment variables).
     Then run `04_oh-my-zsh-plugins.zsh` to install OH MY ZSH plugins:

     ```bash